codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 ngupta@192.168.109.133's password:
 kafka_2.12-2.3.1.tgz
 ```
-At Node 1 we have downloaded a copy of Kafka and copied on to the server path /home/ngupta.
+At Node 1 we have downloaded Kafka and copied on to other servers path /home/ngupta.
 Let's check server 2 and
 server 3.

 Node2